kud04rk/anime-renamer/README.rst

 Meathod 1

-1)install anime-renamer (pip install anime-renamer)
+1)install anime-renamer :code:`pip install anime-renamer`

 2)run anime_renamer in the base folder of the anime.